 Join the Beaujolais Cru

 The Beaujolais wine region, which lies just South of Burgundy, from Macon to Lyon, produces some fantastic red wines from the Gamay grape in lighter to medium-bodied styles.
 For cool winter nights, we’d recommend trying some of the ten Beaujolais ‘Cru’.
-Each Cru has its own personality and style are exactly what you would reach for if you wanted something complex and flavoursome but not too heavy.
+Each Cru has its own personality and style.
+A Beaujolais 'Cru' is exactly what you need when looking for something complex and flavoursome but not too heavy.
 They are the highest quality wines in the region; a step up from straight Beaujolais and Beaujolais-Villages too.
 The ten Cru to look out for are Fleurie, Chiroubles, Saint-Amour, Juliénas, Chénas, Moulin-à-Vent, Morgon, Régnié, Brouilly and Côte de Brouilly.
 Here is a cross section of wines to try that will give you a real flavour of what Beaujolais can do:

 The lightest, most classic style.
 Floral, elegant and fruity, with cherry and strawberry notes.
 This one is weightier than some with a fantastic, savoury edge that balances the florals beautifully.
 This is a great red choice for roast chicken with all the trimmings, lamb or lasagne.
 The relatively light body and alcohol won't give you the afternoon slumps either.

 Sitting somewhere in between a Brouilly and a Morgon in terms of body, this Régnié has an extra point of interest in that it’s a natural wine.
 A vibrant, lovely version of Régnié with a moreish leafiness and savoury character.
 This is the kind of wine you want with a juicy burger, the more gamey, the better.
 For a Sunday pub lunch you can't go too far wrong with a Régnié.